dhis2/wow-backend/docs/sharing.md

     private Map<String, UserGroupAccess> userGroups = new HashMap<>();
 }
 ```
+- ***owner***: The User UID of the User who owns of the object, has full access right.
+When creating a new object, if the owner is not provided then the `createdBy` User will be used.

+- ***publicAccess***: give access to all logged users.
+The rule for generating default `publicAccess` is a combination of `Schema` and authorities settings.
+For example: if User has authority `F_DATASET_PUBLIC_ADD` and `Schema.defaultPrivate` is `false` then the default `publicAccess` is `rw------`.

+- ***external***: if objects are shared externally, then they are visible to anyone who has access to the URL which provides the resource without any login credentials.
+Also note that "External access" does not give access to logged in users—to give them access, you must also allow `publicAccess`.

+- ***users***: give access to specific `User`.

+- ***userGroups***: give access to all members of `UserGroup`.

-### Medata and Data Sharing
+## Medata and Data Sharing
-- Sharing in DHIS2 has two layer Metadata and Data sharing, to understand more about the purpose and usage of those sharing types, please read [this document](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-238/configuring-the-system/about-sharing-of-objects.html).
+- Sharing in DHIS2 has two layers Metadata and Data sharing, to understand more about those sharing types, please read [this document](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-238/configuring-the-system/about-sharing-of-objects.html).
 - By default after adding the `sharing` column to the entity table, that entity class is enabled for Metadata Sharing.
 - In order to enable Data sharing, you need to add below code the the schema descriptor of that class.
 ```java